 You will need this list to be developed before you can start running ads targeting those who opened your emails.
 But when you’re ready to target these people, do the following…

-To start creating a new campaign, hover over “Launch new campaign” and select either “News Feed Retargeting” or “Facebook Retargeting.”
+To start creating a new The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., hover over “Launch new campaign” and select either “News Feed Retargeting” or “Facebook Retargeting.”

 We won’t cover the entire campaign and ad creation process in this tutorial.
 What we want to focus on today is in Section 2 of campaign creation (TARGETING: WHAT AUDIENCE DO YOU WANT TO REACH?).